freepn/freepn-gtk3-tray/README.rst

 exactly how they are displayed depends on both the desktop environment and the default theme and icons.
-Desktop environments using gnome shell should display the labels in the status bar next to the icon, but in other despktops the labels may appear as (mouse-over) tooltips.
+Desktop environments using gnome shell should display the labels in the status bar next to the icon, but in other desktops the labels may appear as (mouse-over) tool-tips.

 Each "state" has a corresponding label and tray icon: